cvonk/BLEscan/FULL_INSTALL.md

   - [x] Controlled and data presented through MQTT
   - [x] Supports over-the-air updates
   - [x] Easily one-time provisioning from an Android phone

-We consider over-the-air updates essential, because in our test setup we had about 20 devices.
-This way we don't have to flashing each of them by hand each time there is an software update.

 ## Hardware